 Reel them in with a killer sales pitch

-Visitors, that come to your site need to see a compelling offer and will question: what’s in it for them?
+Visitors who come to your site need to see a compelling offer and will question: what’s in it for them?
 To ensure you have an engaging sales pitch:

 Product features are bland and usually doused with technical jargon.
-Take those features and create attractive benefits out of them to nurture visitor’s interest in your offer further.
+Take those features and create attractive benefits out of them to nurture visitors’ interest in your offer further.
 Again, remember, your visitor is always thinking:

 “What’s in it for me?”